farzad-bz/MAD-AD/README.md

 # ✨ MAD-AD ✨
 **A PyTorch Implementation for Unsupervised Brain Anomaly Detection**

-This repository hosts the official PyTorch implementation for our IPMI 2025 paper:
+This repository hosts the official PyTorch implementation for our paper accepted in IPMI2025:
-**der for Unsupervised Brain Anomaly Detection**.
+"MAD-AD: Masked Diffusion for Unsupervised Brain Anomaly Detection".

 ---